MonashNovaRover/nova/src/ros/nova-gui/docs/generic_store.md

 useGenericStore returns an array with exactly two values:

 - The current state.
-- The set function that lets you update the state to a different value and trigger a re-render.
+- The set function that lets you update the state to a different value.

 ## Setup